thephantom8768/Hakogotchi/README.md

 | **3.
 Boot the Orange Pi Zero 3W**     | 1.
 Remove the MicroSD card from the PC and insert it into the Orange Pi Zero 3W.<br>2.
 Connect an HDMI display, USB keyboard, and mouse.<br>3.
 Connect the power supply.<br>4.
 Wait several minutes for the first boot while Android initializes.                                                                                                     |

 ## Game
-Not restricted to my own game, you can download other games that can run (side-loading required as it does not have full google play service).
+Not restricted to my own game, you can download other games that can run

+(side-loading required as it does not have full google play service)

 My game (Still in progress) will be uploaded here as .apk file when completed (gimmi 2months?).

 ## Zine